AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 **Aspect: Order of parameters**

 * **Alternative 1 (current choice):** Fixed order: company, role, deadline, then pay.
-    * Pros: Simplifies parsing logic and validation — no need for dynamic prefix searching.
+    * Pros: Simplifies parsing logic and validation, so no need for dynamic prefix searching.
-    * Pros: Guarantees consistent argument positions, reducing ambiguity.
+    * Pros: Guarantees consistent argument positions, providing a consistent format and reducing ambiguity for users.
     * Pros: Easier to implement and debug, with predictable input format.
-    * Cons: Users must remember and follow the exact field order.
+    * Cons: Users need to follow the exact field order.
     * Cons: Any deviation from the expected sequence causes command rejection.

 * **Alternative 2:** Flexible order.
-    * Pros: More user-friendly — fields can be entered in any sequence.
+    * Pros: More user-friendly as fields can be entered in any sequence.
     * Pros: Robust against user typing variations.
     * Cons: Requires more complex parsing logic to detect and map prefixes dynamically.
     * Cons: Increases risk of malformed input if prefixes are missing or repeated.